Exploring the Historic Bronzeville Neighborhood in Chicago, IL

 Ain’t She Sweet Cafe

-The Black-owned Bronzeville Winery, will sit in a first-floor storefront of a new mixed-income residential building at 4420 S. Cottage Grove Ave.
-This restaurant, wine bar and cultural space will focus on wine and comfort food such as lobster macaroni and cheese, and shrimp and grits.
-The wine list will be curated by Anika Ellison, “one of the few Black women sommeliers” per their website.
-It will also have a cultural space, patio and live music.
+The Black-owned Bronzeville Winery,is located on the first floor of a new mixed-income residential building at 4420 S. Cottage Grove Ave.
+Headed by Silver Room owner Eric Williams and managing partner Cecilia Cuff, this restaurant, wine bar and cultural space focuses on wine and comfort food such as lobster macaroni and cheese and shrimp and grits.
+The wine list is curated by Anika Ellison, “one of the few Black women sommeliers” per their website.
+It also has a cultural space, patio and live music.
+It is an upscale restaurant with great art, service and food.
+I went for brunch on Sunday and enjoyed the shrimp and grits.

 Art and Culture in Bronzeville